Renz2299/mp4_eco_roots/README.md

 reset password page not styled the same

-delete product needs pop-up for confirmation - Modal
+DONE delete product needs pop-up for confirmation - Modal

 qty buttons not working